Marksuits/Arbitrum_claim_and_send_to_cex/README.md

 1) http_provider_for_rpc second rpc you created
 2) the address of the exchange, where you will send tokens
 3) your address where you claim tokens
-4) your private key from the same wallet, where you brand tokens
+4) your private key from the same wallet, where you claim tokens

 //RUSSIAN INSTRUCTION